 Regulatory risk varies by jurisdiction.
 Indian participants face different risks than those in jurisdictions with more permissive frameworks.
 Maintaining compliance with applicable rules has become a meaningful overhead that affects which strategies make sense.

-Several developments are likely to shape the airdrop and presale landscape through the rest of 2026.
+Several changes may shape airdrops and presales through the rest of 2026.